Entropic Inflation: Inflation with the Entropy Correction Term

 So that with the small $\delta \rho / \rho $ we have no issue with getting to order $\rho / \delta \rho \geq 10^4$ e--foldings.

 If $H_I$ were at the Planck scale, then $\delta \rho / \rho \sim 1 $.
 So we recognize that we need to be at least 3 orders of magnitude below the Planck scale $H_{Pl}$.
-The is the same as for the standard inflationary models.
+This is the same as for standard inflationary models.
 We also know if the expansion rate and temperature is at that scale, we should have detected gravitational waves from the metric perturbations, and they are down at least another order of magnitude.

 We see that $H$ changes by of order $\delta \rho / \rho$ per e-folding.
-Thus for example in the deviation of the spectral index from scale invariant should be $1 - n \sim \delta \rho / \rho$.
+Thus the deviation of the spectral index from scale invariant should be $1 - n \sim \delta \rho / \rho$.
 This gives a near-scale invariant perturbation spectrum which may risk marginal disagreement with WMAP7 \cite{Komatsu}.